dNamiLab/dNami/doc/usage/genRhs.rst

 .. code-block:: python

     from genKer import rhs_info
-    rhs = rhs_info()
+    rhs = rhs_info(dim,wp,hlo_glob,incPATH,varsolved,varname,
+                   consvar=consvar,varstored=varstored,varloc=varloc,
+                   coefficients=coefficients)

+The equations declared in the ``equations.py`` are thus stored by the ``rhs`` class as well as the number of dimensions, the maximum halo size, etc. This information is used in the following pseudo-code translation steps.
 Then, the Runge--Kutta time-marching steps are generated with calls to the following functions:

 .. code-block:: python